Hoʻihoʻi Maunawili

 COMMUNITY VISION FOR MAUNAWILI

-Strengthen community health and resilience through culturally grounded, place-based stewardship that nurtures reciprocal relationships between people, ʻāina, and identity.
+Improve community health and social bonds through culturally grounded stewardship that nurtures reciprocal relationships between people and ʻāina improving physical, mental, and spiritual health.

-Improve food security.
+Improve local food security.

 Revive traditional practices and protect cultural sites.